tammet/gkc/Examples/README.md

 and then call the prover like this to make it use the strategy file:

-    ./gkc example1.txt strat.txt
+    ./gkc example1.txt -strategy strat.txt

+or alternatively giving the strategy json text directly on the command line:

+    ./gkc example1.txt -strategytext ' .... '

-There are two somewhat different ways to write the strategy file: either indicate a single strategy (single run) like in the previous example, or multiple runs like this:
+There are two somewhat different ways to write the strategy file: either indicate a single strategy (single run) like in the previous example, or multiple runs like this (try strategy example `runs.txt`):

     {
     "print_level": 15,